zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 ![WebPOS](./Web%20POS%20Image/image047.png)

 ### How to process at checkout for a customer
-You have been through steps to add products to cart and add customer, let’s move to the checkout  process.
+You have been through steps to add products to cart and add customer, let’s move to the checkout  process.<br/>
 - When products are added to cart, click on **Checkout** button at the end of the cart page

 ![WebPOS](./Web%20POS%20Image/image048.png)